nodeschool/Bengaluru/README.md

 Bengaluru nodeschool Chapter

-Mentors are Being Invited for the Node School Event.
+Speakers Intrested for Upcoming Node School Event  Can Create issue in the repository.
+==

 If any One Intrested to part of this event as a mentor Please contact us in the Issues Section for <a href="https://github.com/nodeschool/bangalore/issues/4">Mentors Required</a>  Issues